-Writers Announced for Johnny Mercer Foundation's Inaugural Songwriting Intensive in Maine
+Writers Announced For Johnny Mercer Foundation's Inaugural Songwriting Intensive In Maine

 "JMF is excited to partner with Snow Pond to provide this amazing opportunity," said JMF Vice President Jonathan Brielle.
 "This program provides a precursor to the JMF Songwriters Project in which Adam participated as a student.
 Additionally, both Rona and Adam have participated several times in the JMF Writers Grove at Goodspeed Musicals, which makes this doubly rewarding."

-The JMF Songwriting Intensive curriculum will be developed by Siddiqui, Gwon and Hopkins to fit the needs of the applicants and will include tutorials, master classes, workshops, collaborative writing time, as well as salon-style presentations.
-Tailoring the studies to the specific needs of each student differentiates the JMF Songwriting Initiative from what other programs offer.
+The JMF Songwriting Intensive curriculum will be developed by Siddiqui, Gwon and Hopkins to fit the specific needs and distinctive musical voice of each applicant and will include tutorials, master classes, workshops, collaborative writing time, as well as salon-style presentations.
+Tailoring the curriculum to the individual artists is one of the unique aspects that differentiates this new JMF Songwriting Initiative from other programs.

 Videos